ARMmbed/mbed-os-5-docs/docs/debugging-testing/debug/vs_code.md

      1. Change `debugServerArgs` to include your OpenOCD arguments.
 For more info, read our [toolchain document](../build-tools/third-party-build-tools.html).
      1. Set `serverStarted` to `target halted due to debug-request, current mode: Thread`.

 1. Set `preLaunchTask` to the task name that needs to run before starting the debug session.
-Set it something like `build_debug`.
+Set it to something like `build_debug`.
 1. Change `${workspaceRoot}/BUILD/` (twice) to `${workspaceRoot}/BUILD/YOUR_TARGET/GCC_ARM/`.
 Remember to set `YOUR_TARGET` to a valid target name like `K64F`.

     <span class="images">![](../../images/vscode6.png)<span>Configuring the debugger</span></span>

 <span class="notes">**Note:** If you installed the GNU Arm Embedded Toolchain in a nondefault location (for example, through the Arm Mbed CLI installer), you need to update the `MIDebuggerPath` to the full path of your copy of `arm-none-eabi-gdb`.
 To find the new path, open a terminal, and run `where arm-none-eabi-gdb` (Windows) or `which arm-none-eabi-gdb` (macOS and Linux).</span>

-A complete `launch.json` to use with OpenOCD may look like this:
+A complete `launch.json` to use with OpenOCD might look like something like this:

 ```json
 {